sehHeiden/poll_election_bavaria_2023/readme.md

 | Linke  | 1.4 %      | 0.3 %                | 1.6 %              | 1.5 %           |
 | SPD    | 4.6 %      | 8.8 %                | 4.8 %              | 8.4 %           |

-We estimate the frequencies when scaling, the number of posts, which the follower count of its authors.
+We estimate the frequencies when scaling the number of posts, which the follower count of its authors.
 Here, we get a strong bias towards the `AFD`.
 The average error per party is well above the other methods tested here.
 Removing data before the Aiwanger affair reduced the average error per party from the range of 8 to 9 percentage points, to 5 percentage points.
 Using the most positive sentiment per author again reduced the error to 4.4 (Bavaria) to 4.7 (other German regions) percentage points.

 ### Compare Sentiments and Polls